MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/8-exercise-isolate-tenant.md

 It's essential that you clean up any unused resources.
 You're charged for the configured capacity, not how much the database is used.

-1. Open a web browser and navigate to the [Azure portal](https://portal.azure.com/).
+1. Open a web browser and go to the [Azure portal](https://portal.azure.com/).
 2. In the left-hand navigation menu, select **Resource Groups**, and then select the `learn-cosmosdb-postgresql` resource group you created as part of the exercise in Unit 3.
 3. In the **Overview** pane, select **Delete resource group**.
 4. Enter the name of the resource group you created to confirm and then select **Delete**.